MANAGE MY Events

 After imagining 2040, this panel asks what comes next.
 Focusing on music and creative technology, industry voices explore how emerging trends are already reshaping live experiences, platforms, and power - and what it will take to build a better future for the creative industries.

-The Rise of Northern Music: EMI North x Sunderland Music City
+Welcome followed by The Rise of Northern Music: Soul Kitchen Music x

-Join EMI North and Sunderland Music City as they explore how the North is building its own music infrastructure - creating opportunities for artists to make, perform, and earn a living from music without relocating and how tech is playing a role.
+Join Soul Kitchen Music and Sunderland Music City as they explore how the North is building its own music infrastructure - creating opportunities for artists to make, perform, and earn a living from music without relocating and how tech is playing a role.

 From Idea to 1,500+: Building an Inclusive Community That Works